John Cuthbert Valentine (Bert) enjoyed the rare distinction of having served in both World Wars.

 On his return to Calgary in 1919 he worked for the CPR and on the order desk at the Motor Car Supply Company.
 Bert Remained active in the militia and in 1923 was commissioned as a Lieutenant in the 15th Canadian Light Horse.
 He continued his training and qualified as Captain in 1925.

 In 1927, he married Evelyn LaMarche and shortly thereafter joined the Ford Motor Company.
 In 1933 Bert was promoted to Major.
-At the outbreak of the First World War was appointed Paymaster with the Calgary Highlanders and sailed once more for England in 1940.
+At the outbreak of the Second World War was appointed Paymaster with the Calgary Highlanders and sailed once more for England in 1940.

 In August 1942, he was promoted to the rank of Major and transferred to the Royal Canadian Army Pay Corps (RCAPC) as a field cashier with the 2nd Canadian Division.
 Between 1943 and 1945 he served on every front in Europe and Africa as a Senior Pay Officer in the field.
 At the close of the war Bert was the supervisor for all of Canada Pay Services in Northwest Europe.